Ionuc/books_summaries/sphinx/source/frameworks/libraries/javascript/babel/introduction.rst

         }

     - a plugin can be create on the fly with astexplorer.net or use generator-babel-plugin to generate a plugin template.
+    - a preset is a pre-determined set of plugins in order to not add them manually
+    - just like plugins, you cna create your own presets to share any combination of plugins you need
+    - an example would be : "@babel/preset-env" which includes all plugins to support modern JavaSCript(ES2015, ES2016, etc).

 :ref:`Go Back <babel-label>`.